chittaranjan24/FSD_MAJOR_PROJECT/README.md

 ### Payment Service
 - `POST /api/payments/create/:orderId` — Create payment for order
 - `POST /api/payments/verify` — Verify payment

+### Notification Service
+- This service has no public API endpoints.
+It listens to events from the message broker (RabbitMQ) to trigger email notifications.

 ### AI-Buddy Service
 - Socket gateway and agent endpoints for conversational tooling (see service code)